Range Map

 Overview

 The Cheyenne III’s reputation in the used market is shaped by its relative scarcity.
-Direct Beechcraft King Air competitors hold value better and have a denser support network, but examples in the $1.0 to $1.5 million range with modern panels offer one of the lower-cost paths into a true 9-seat, FL330-capable turboprop.
-Owners and brokers consistently note maintenance costs running roughly $50 to $100 per hour below comparable King Airs.
+Direct Beechcraft King Air competitors hold value better and have a denser support network, but examples in the $1.0 to $1.5 million range with modern panels offer one of the lower-cost paths into a true cabin-class, FL330-capable turboprop.
+For the buyer who wants cabin-class, FL330 turboprop capability and will trade the King Air’s deeper support network and firmer resale for a lower cost of entry, the Cheyenne III is the contrarian’s choice: a 290-knot, eleven-seat cabin twin for an owner who values the mission over the badge on the tail.

 Key Features for GA Buyers